greymd/observe-keepalive-timeout/README.md

 Waiting for 15 seconds, connection = ESTAB
 Connection is in CLOSE-WAIT state
 ```
-=> We can see `checkip.amazonaws.com`'s keepalive timeout is around 15 seconds because the connection becomes half closed after 15 seconds.
+=> *keepalive timeout is around 15 seconds* on `checkip.amazonaws.com`.
+We can see that the connection is half closed after 15 seconds.

 ## Usage (For Linux)